 Yes, it's totally normal, especially when it's your first time using a weighted hoop.
 Usually, the hips are where bruising will occur, often very light colour changing and tenderness.

 Some women bruise easier and more often than others.
-If you notice bruising is still occurring after the first smart hoop session then you may have a medical condition such as anaemia.
+If you notice bruising is still occurring after the first weighted hula hoop session then you may have a medical condition such as anaemia or kidney pain.
 If so it's best to speak with your local doctor for advice and recommendations.

 What should I do when I bruise?